-AVOID: It’s very common for a job seeker to answer Why should we hire you? like this:
+It’s very common for a job seeker to answer Why should we hire you?

 “I believe you should hire me because I am passionate about accounting.
 This job is exactly what I have been looking for, and I will work hard to deliver results for your company.”

 Notice how this answer quickly became about the job seekers’ wants and not about the hiring company’s needs or pain points.